-- (a) Banner: A temporary sign that is printed or displayed upon flexible material with or without frames, that identifies a new business or advertises a special sale, event, or activity. - One (1) banner sign no greater than forty (40) square feet is permitted per lot frontage. - Banners must be secured to a building facade along all four sides at all times. - (b) Construction Sign: A temporary sign intended to provide information about current construction on a site and the parties involved in the project. - One (1) construction sign no greater than thirty-two (32) square feet per side is permitted per development site. - A construction sign may be erected only after issuance of a building permit, and must be removed within two (2) days of issuance of a certificate of occupancy. - (c) Real Estate Sign: - One (1) real estate sign no greater than twelve (12) square feet is permitted per lot frontage. - A real estate sign that advertises property for lease or sale may be posted only for the duration the property is offered for lease or sale, and must be removed within seven days of lease or closing. - e.
-Sign Maintenance - All signs, including nonconforming signs, together with any supports, braces, anchors, and other supporting hardware, must be maintained in good condition.
-Any damage to or deterioration of a sign must be repaired within 30 days of receipt of notice from the Building Official. - When an existing sign is removed, replaced, or repaired, all supports, braces, anchors, and other supporting hardware that is not longer required must be removed, and any surfaces baring evidence of attachment must be repaired. - f.
-Sign Removal - Signs must be removed within 30 days of a user vacating a property. - g.
-Sign Illumination - .
-Conforming signs may be illuminated according to the following: - (a) General - Illuminated signs indicating if a business is open must be turned off except during the hours of operation. - (b) External Illumination - An externally illuminated sign is characterized by the use of artificial light reflected off the surface of a sign. - External light sources must be shielded so that they illuminate only the face of the sign and do not shine directly onto a public right-of-way or onto Abutting properties. - Light fixtures that project from the facade of a building for externally illuminated signs are exempt from setback requirements, but should be simple and unobtrusive in design and not obscure the sign content. - (c) Internal Illumination - An internally illuminated sign is characterized by the use of artificial light projecting through or from behind the surface of a sign. - 2.
-Channel letters may be internally lit or back-lit. - Blade signs may be internally lit if the background is opaque or of a darker color than the message of the sign and the lettering is no more than 50% of the surface area of the sign - Exposed neon is only permitted for wall or windows signs. - (d) Raceways
+- i.
+All signs, including nonconforming signs, together with any supports, braces, anchors, and other supporting hardware, must be maintained in good condition.
+Any damage to or deterioration of a sign must be repaired within 30 days of receipt of notice from the Building Official. - ii.
+When an existing sign is removed, replaced, or repaired, all supports, braces, anchors, and other supporting hardware that is not longer required must be removed, and any surfaces baring evidence of attachment must be repaired. - f.
+Sign Removal - i.
+Signs must be removed within 30 days of a user vacating a property. - g.
+Sign Illumination - i.
+Conforming signs may be illuminated according to the following: - (a) General - 1.
+Illuminated signs indicating if a business is open must be turned off except during the hours of operation. - (b) External Illumination - An externally illuminated sign is characterized by the use of artificial light reflected off the surface of a sign. - 2.
+External light sources must be shielded so that they illuminate only the face of the sign and do not shine directly onto a public right-of-way or onto Abutting properties. - Light fixtures that project from the facade of a building for externally illuminated signs are exempt from setback requirements, but should be simple and unobtrusive in design and not obscure the sign content. - (c) Internal Illumination

+- 1. An internally illuminated sign is characterized by the use of artificial light projecting through or from behind the surface of a sign. - 2.
+Channel letters may be internally lit or back-lit. - 3.
+Blade signs may be internally lit if the background is opaque or of a darker color than the message of the sign and the lettering is no more than 50% of the surface area of the sign - Exposed neon is only permitted for wall or windows signs.

+(d) Raceways

-- If a raceway is necessary, it cannot extend in width or height 1. beyond the area of the sign. - A raceway must be finished to match the background wall or canopy or integrated into the overall design of the sign. - 2.
-Sign Types - Permitting a. - Signs are permitted according to Table 6.7.12 (A)
+- 1. If a raceway is necessary, it cannot extend in width or height beyond the area of the sign. - 2.
+A raceway must be finished to match the background wall or canopy or integrated into the overall design of the sign.

+2. Sign Types

+- a.
+Permitting - Signs are permitted according to Table 6.7.12 (A)